top of page

 Dynamic Planet

 Tests a duo's knowledge of a topic in geology, which changes each year.
-The topic tested in the 2023-2024 season will be large-scale processes affecting the structure of Earth's crust such as tectonics.
+The topic tested in the 2025-2026 season is physical and geological oceanography.
 Each team may bring a binder containing any information compiled before the tournament.

 Astronomy

-Tests a duo's knowledge of general astronomy in addition to a topic that changes each year, which for the 2023-2024 season will be Stellar Evolution: Star Formation & Exoplanets, one's ability to answer questions on math and astrophysics relating to these questions, and one's ability to identify and answer questions about a list of about 16 deep sky objects (DSOs) that change every year, which can be found in the Rules Manual.
+Tests a duo's knowledge of general astronomy in addition to a topic that changes each year, which for the 2025-2026 season is Stellar Evolution From Formation to Destruction., one's ability to answer questions on math and astrophysics relating to these questions, and one's ability to identify and answer questions about a list of about 16 deep sky objects (DSOs) that change every year, which can be found in the Rules Manual.
 Each team may bring two computers, two binders, or one of each.

 *